-Diabetes is a condition that is caused by insufficient or ineffective action of the hormone insulin.
-Insulin is like a key that unlocks the door for glucose (blood sugar) to get into certain cells to make and store energy.
+A condition caused by the insufficient or ineffective hormone insulin.
+Insulin is like a key that unlocks the door for glucose (blood sugar) to get into specific cells to make and store energy.
 Uncontrolled diabetes can lead to several complications, including:

 Type 1 Diabetes is when your pancreas does not produce insulin, a hormone our body needs to maintain proper blood sugar levels.
 Also called insulin-dependent or juvenile diabetes, it usually develops in children, teens, and young adults but can happen at any age.

 Type 2 diabetes is an impairment in how the body regulates and uses sugar (glucose) as a fuel.
 This long-term (chronic) condition results in too much sugar circulating in the bloodstream.
 Eventually, high blood sugar levels can lead to circulatory, nervous, and immune systems disorders.

 Gestational occurs when your body can’t make enough insulin during pregnancy.

 Insulin is a hormone made by your pancreas that acts like a key to let blood sugar into the cells in your body for use as energy.

 Prediabetes is a serious health condition where blood sugar levels are higher than usual but not high enough to be diagnosed with type 2 diabetes.